 A little added sugar in pies is helpful for bringing out the sweetness of the fruit filling and creating an ideal texture.
-However, in most cases, you can cut the amount of sugar called for in your favorite recipes by 1/3, or even by 1/2 — smaller amounts still work well for turning already-sweet fruit into a more indulgent, but healthier, dessert.
+However, in most cases, you can cut the amount of sugar in your favorite recipes by 1/3, or even by 1/2 — smaller amounts still work well for turning already-sweet fruit into a more indulgent, but healthier, dessert.

 CHOOSE IN-SEASON FRUIT

 If you’ve ever eaten a blueberry in January, you know offseason produce isn’t nearly as flavorful as in-season picks — it’s less sweet, more tart and often less colorful.
 What fruits are in season and for how long depends on where you live, so your best bet is to ask vendors at your local farmers market.

 SWAP SODA FOR FLAVORED SELTZER

 Flavored bubbly water is a great option in lieu of sugar-laden soda, provided you look for ones that don’t have added syrups or sugar.
 Try a can of La Croix or make your own fancier version by combining plain seltzer with some mashed and sliced fruit.